Let me show you how to get your first $695 credit card annual fee waived in my Ultimate Military Credit Cards course

 - Keeps my cash in my bank account

-- Allows me to get credit card reward points
+- Allows me to get credit card reward points while traveling on official business

 It’s an easy system that minimizes your risk to stolen cash, foreign exchange rates, and stolen credit or debit cards.
 It also maximizes your credit card reward points, for spending that you have to do anyways.